Islamic Azad University: Branches and campuses

-The Islamic Azad University has two independent and 31 state university branches with 321 campuses in Iran, and four branches overseas, as well as a range of research centers, hospitals, laboratories, workshops, sports facilities, recreational areas and ICT facilities.
+The Islamic Azad University has two independent and 31 state university branches with 367 campuses in Iran, and four branches overseas, as well as a range of research centers, hospitals, laboratories, workshops, sports facilities, recreational areas and ICT facilities.
 It now welcomes not only local but also international students.
-There are 767 Sama schools affiliated to the university, along with 116 skill and entrepreneurship colleges.
+There are 1051 Sama schools affiliated to the university, along with 118 skill and entrepreneurship colleges.

-These campuses are under the direct control of the board of trustees and the President.
-The best known and famous branches are listed below.
-The most distinguished, most highly ranked and most prestigious, are Central Tehran and Science and Research.